 My Badi - Strandbad Rietliau, Wädenswil

 It’s Friday!
-And on Fridays during the summertime we are pleased to feature great information from our guest bloggers on swimming around Switzerland.
+And that means its time for another instalment of the summer series My Badi, where we feature great information on swimming around Switzerland.
 I hope our list has inspired you to get out and try a new Badi.
 Summer is here!

 Laura-Ann is a busy mum of three boys living by the lake in Thalwil, just outside Zurich.
 She makes stylish and functional accessories for babies and children and sells them online at lamercs.com.